Concussion Awareness

 - Problems caused by a head injury can get worse later that day or night (especially in children and adolescents) and can take up to 48 to 72 hours to show up

-6 Step Return to Play Process
+Hockey-Specific 6 Step Return to Sport Strategy

 STEP